erentomurcuk/QuickFileVerifier/README.md

 **Never** run any _.ps1_ or _.reg_ files without checking the files yourselves to avoid damaging your computer.

+GPG needs to run in English for the check message to be printed out correctly.
+You will still see the GPG output.

 ## Description

 Enables for you to quickly check for the GPG signature status, Code Signing signature status, SHA1; SHA256; SHA512 and MD5 hashes of a file.